publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schI/m__us_usc_t12_s1759.md

         (3) __Regulations and guidelines__

-            The Board shall issue guidelines or regulations, after notice and opportunity for comment, setting forth the criteria that the Board will apply in determining under this subsection whether or not an additional group may be included within the field of membership category of an existing credit union described in subsection (b)(2) of this section.
+            The Board shall issue guidelines or regulations, after notice and opportunity for comment, setting forth the criteria that the Board will apply in determining under this subsection whether or not an additional group may be included within the field of membership category of an existing credit union described in subsection (b)(2).

     (e) __Additional membership eligibility provisions__